laboon/CS1699/study-guides/midterm-study-guide.md

 # CS 1699 Midterm Exam Study Guide
 Spring 2015

-The midterm will cover everything we have covered up to the lecture of 9 OCT 2014.
+The midterm will cover everything we have covered up to the lecture of 24 FEB 2015.

 However, here are the key topics to study in preparation for the test.